samgarcia3/NLP---Doc-Similarity-with-Creative-Pitch-Data/README.md

 # NLP---Doc-Similarity-with-Creative-Pitch-Data
 I am learning Document Similarity and what different methods can be used.

-# The different Similrity Methods that I currently know of.
+# The different Similarity Methods:
 1. Cosine Similarity
 2. Euclidean Distance
 3. Jaccard Similarity